Determinant and Pfaffian formulas for particle annihilation: Pairwise coalescence and Pfaffians

+For particles $I < J$ (with initial positions $x_I \preceq x_J$), the \emph{pairwise annihilation weight} $A_{IJ}$ is the total weight of the pairs of trajectories---one from~$x_I$, one from~$x_J$---that meet.
+Equivalently (\Cref{sec:intro}), it is the weight of the event that $I$ and~$J$ annihilate when they are the only two particles present.
+It evaluates to

-where both sums are over final vertices (replaced by integrals for continuous state spaces, in which case the second sum vanishes).
-The first sum is twice the total weight of strictly crossing paths: particle~$I$ (starting left) ends strictly right of particle~$J$ (starting right).
-The second sum is a diagonal correction for ghost pairs that end at the same vertex (for continuous state spaces such as Brownian motion, coincident endpoints have measure zero and this sum vanishes).
+where both sums are over final vertices.
+Two trajectories with swapped endpoints---particle~$I$, starting on the left, ending strictly right of particle~$J$---must cross by planarity, and the first sum collects these; the factor~$2$ accounts for the crossing pairs whose endpoints are \emph{not} swapped, which the segment swap beyond the first meeting places in weight-preserving bijection with the swapped ones.
+The second sum is the diagonal correction for the pairs that meet at a common final vertex~$c$.
+For continuous state spaces such as Brownian motion, coincident endpoints have measure zero and this second sum vanishes; the sums become integrals, and the results of this section rest on \Cref{thm:continuous-annihilation}.

 Extend to an $n \times n$ antisymmetric matrix by setting $A_{JI} = -A_{IJ}$ for $I < J$ and $A_{II} = 0$.